kingharrison/rules.rockdafloor/README.md

 The Intro level has all the same skill recognitions as beginner, but is only open to athletes that are within their first year of breaking.

-Battle Rounds Up To 20 Seconds
+Battle Rounds Begin Counting At 20 Seconds

 * Top Rocks: All Top Rocks must have the hips and shoulders facing the same direction during the movement.
 Recognition is limited to variations of steps and entrances.
 * Transitions: All transitions must remain in contact with the ground.